purecloudlabs/iframe-coordinator/docs/documents/client-setup.md

 Currently there are four implemented:

-{@link client.Client.requestNotification}, which asks the host app to send a notification message to the user.
+[client.Client.requestNotification](../client/classes/Client.md#requestnotification), which asks the host app to send a notification message to the user.

-{@link client.Client.requestModal}, which asks the host app to launch a modal identified by a given ID, also accepts initial setup data specific to that modal.
+[client.Client.requestModal](../client/classes/Client.md#requestmodal), which asks the host app to launch a modal identified by a given ID, also accepts initial setup data specific to that modal.

-{@link client.Client.requestPromptOnLeave}, which asks the host app to display a prompt on leave dialog to the user before navigating.
+[client.Client.requestPromptOnLeave](../client/classes/Client.md#requestpromptonleave), which asks the host app to display a prompt on leave dialog to the user before navigating.

-{@link client.Client.clearPromptOnLeave}, which asks the host app to clear the prompt on leave dialog before navigating.
+[client.Client.clearPromptOnLeave](../client/classes/Client.md#clearpromptonleave), which asks the host app to clear the prompt on leave dialog before navigating.

 A client application may request a modal on the host like so: